Carly Telford: International career

+On 18 June 2021, Telford was called up to replace the injured Karen Bardsley for the delayed 2020 Summer Olympics.
+This was despite Sandy MacIver being named on the standby list, as Telford had more international experience.
+However, she was an unused substitute, with Ellie Roebuck playing all four matches, before being knocked out in the quarterfinals.

 Personal life

 Telford attended Tanfield School, then Gateshead College on the Talented Athlete Scholarship Scheme.

 In August 2010, her boyfriend was Matt Barron.
 Telford publicly came out in 2017.
 She is in a relationship with England cricketer Georgia Elwiss.

 Career statistics

 International

 Statistics accurate as of match played 27 July 2021.